IBRXH1M/Hello-World-Next-JS/README.md

-Certainly!
-Here’s a `README.md` template for your fancy "Hello World" Next.js project.
-This README explains the project, how it was created, and provides instructions for others to set it up and run it.

----

 # Fancy Hello World with Next.js

 Welcome to the "Fancy Hello World" project!
 This is a creative and interactive demonstration of a simple "Hello World" text using Next.js.
 It features glowing text effects, smooth animations, and hover interactions.